silverscorpio/linkStore/README.md

-## Link Store
+# LinkStore

 Web application for storing and managing link/url-based information

-#### An approach to solving to a personal problem with storing info gathered from the web
+#### A web-based approach to solving to a personal problem with storing info gathered from around the web

 ---